Uberspace/lab/source/guide_gitlab.rst

     cmake version 2.8.12.2
     [isabell@gitlab ~]$

-If it is below ``3.0.0`` than we'll need to install cmake from source.
-You can skip the ``test`` if you like to, because it takes a while to complete but to be sure that your installation will work you should run it.
+If it is below ``3.0.0`` than we'll need to install cmake from source in a more recent version
 ::

     [isabell@gitlab ~]$ mkdir -p workspace/cmake